Training structure

 6h

-The aim is to master the modeling and statistical analysis of ecosystem data.
-Students should be able to model complex systems (e.g. plants in a cultivated ecosystem, population dynamics, lake ecosystems).
-They will also need to know what type of statistical model to use to process ecological data, and how to interpret it.
+The objective is to master the modeling and statistical analysis of ecosystem data.
+Students will need to be able to model complex systems (e.g., plants in a cultivated ecosystem, population dynamics, lake ecosystems).
+They will also need to know what type of statistical model to use for processing ecological data and how to interpret it.

 Professionalization and scientific writing